“I just did a Summoning Charm. You know—Accio. And . . . they zoomed out of Dumbledore’s study window right into the girls’ dormitory.”

 - Newt Scamander used "Accio" in an attempt to recapture his wandering Niffler in 1926 New York.
 The Niffler evaded capture by grabbing a light pole and using it to propel himself into a jewelry store (WFT).

-- Tina Goldstein used the Summoning Charm to retrieve the wand of Gellert Grindelwald, disguised as Auror Percival Graves, after Newt Scamanber bound him with fiery ropes.
+- Tina Goldstein used the Summoning Charm to retrieve the wand of Gellert Grindelwald, disguised as Auror Percival Graves, after Newt Scamander bound him with fiery ropes.
 This is an interesting example of "Accio" being used in place of the Disarming Charm "Expelliarmus" (WFT)

 - Graves/Grindelwald summoned Newt Scamander's case at MACUSA, as well as summoning an automobile that he tried to crash into Tina Goldstein while they fought over an Obscurial (WFT)